ringcentral/ringcentral-personal-chatbot-js/README.md

 ## Quick start

-First, need create a AWS account, we will use free AWS dynamodb, and put your aws credentials in `~/.aws/credentials`, check [https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)
+First, need create a AWS account, we will use free local AWS dynamodb, and put your aws credentials in `~/.aws/credentials`, check [https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)

 Let's start a simple chatbot server and login to it with you sandbox glip account, and you account will auto respond to `hello` with `Hi`(any private message or message mentioned you).